datastax/astrapy/README.md

 ### Working with ObjectIds and UUIDs in Collections

-Astrapy repackages the ObjectId from `bson` and the UUID class and utilities from the `uuid` package and its `uuidv6` extension.
+Astrapy repackages the ObjectId from PyMongo's `bson` and the UUID class and utilities from the `uuid` package and its `uuidv6` extension.
 You can also use them directly.

 Even when setting a default ID type for a collection, you still retain the freedom to use any ID type for any document: